primer/css/docs/nav.md

 </nav>
 {% endexample %}

 You can also add optional headings to a menu.
-Feel free to use nearly semantic element with the `.menu-heading` class, including inline elements, headings, and more.
+Feel free to use nearly any semantic element with the `.menu-heading` class, including inline elements, headings, and more.

 {% example html %}
 <nav class="menu">